hafsa-nuh/E-Commerce-/README.md

 username: <%= ENV['DATABASE_USER'] %>
 password: <%= ENV['DATABASE_PASSWORD'] %>with this:
 ```
-Also added the postgres gem
+Also add the postgres gem
 ```bash
 gem "pg"
 ```